The equivalence of lattice and Heegaard Floer homology: Homological actions on the surgery complex

 The endomorphism $\cA_\g$ is induced by a type-$D$ endomorphism $\cA_{\g}^1$ of $\cX_{\Lambda}(L,\scA)^{\cL}$.

 The construction of $\cA_\g$ is as follows.
-We assume, for simplicity, that $\g$ is represented by a closed 1-chain on $\Sigma$ which is disjoint from the arcs $\scA$.
-We also assume that the arcs $\scA$ are embedded in $\Sigma$.
 The hypercube $\cC_{\Lambda}(L,\scA)$ is built from an $|L|$-dimensional hyperbox of chain complexes.
-Each constituent hypercube is obtained by pairing two hypercubes of attaching curves, of combined total dimension at most $|L|$, and then extending the remaining axis directions by canonical diffeomorphism maps along subarcs from curves in $\scA$.
+Each constituent hypercube is obtained by pairing two hypercubes of attaching curves, of combined total dimension at most $|L|$, and then extending the remaining axis directions by canonical diffeomorphism maps for surface isotopes of $\Sigma$ which push basepoints along subarcs of the curves in $\scA$.

 Suppose a subcube of this hyperbox is formed by pairing hypercubes of attaching curves $\cL_{\a}$ and $\cL_{\b}$, of dimension $n$ and $m$, respectively.
 The homology action